grafana/loki/docs/README.md

 You can preview the documentation in GitHub, but GitHub does not render images or any of the Hugo shortcodes.
 However, you can preview the documentation locally after installing [Docker](https://www.docker.com/) or [Podman](https://podman.io/).

 To get a local preview of the documentation:
-1. Run Docker (or Podman).
-2. Navigate to the directory with the documentation makefile, `/loki/docs`.
+1. Navigate to the directory with the documentation makefile, `/loki/docs`.
-3. Run the command `make docs`.
+2. Run the command `make docs`.
 This uses the `grafana/docs` image which internally uses Hugo to generate the static site.
-4. Open http://localhost:3002/docs/loki/latest/ to review your changes.
+3. Open http://localhost:3002/docs/loki/latest/ to review your changes.

 > Note that `make docs` uses a lot of memory.
 If it crashes, increase the memory allocated to Docker and try again.